My Quiet Kitchen

 image to save on Pinterest.

-This vegan chickpea meatloaf is hearty, wholesome, and full of flavor and texture.
-With mushrooms, kale, walnuts, and wild rice, it's a beautiful centerpiece for the holiday table and a healthy dinner any time of year.
-Gluten-free and oil-free/whole-food plant-based (WFPB) with a nut-free option.
+This vegan chickpea meatloaf is wonderfully hearty, wholesome, and packed with satisfying texture and flavor.
+Made with mushrooms, kale, walnuts, and wild rice, this festive chickpea loaf is a beautiful centerpiece for your holiday table and a healthy dinner any time of year!

 Jump to: